 (The original size of the pom-pom was about 50mm in diameter, made by using the 35mm pom-pom maker.
 And I wanted to trim it down to 30mm.)

 Place the cardboard template onto the pom-pom with the thumb-pin tack on the center.
-Do it both sides.
+Do it on both sides.

 Remove the templates and fluff up the smaller pom-pom, see, it became smaller and still maintains its rounded shape, neat!
 Trim lightly on any unevenness so that you get a beautiful round pompom. 🙂